Canon T3i vs Nikon D300

 Studio photographers will appreciate that the Nikon D300 (unlike the T3i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T3i and the D300 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the D300 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the T3i was followed by the Canon T4i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T3i and D300 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Nikon D300 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T3i and the Nikon D300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.